Trust the Ice Maker Repair Experts

 Save up to $150 on your repair if you enroll in a home warranty.

-A freestanding ice maker is a must-have if you routinely use more ice cubes than your refrigerator's built-in ice maker can produce.
+A freestanding ice machine is a must-have if you routinely use more ice cubes than your refrigerator's built-in ice maker can produce.
 If your ice maker leaks, doesn't make ice or doesn't work at all, don't have a meltdown.
 Sears Home Services is here to help.
+We offer ice maker service in your local area.

-How can I Find Ice Maker Repair Near Me?
+How can I Find Ice Machine Repair Near Me?

 When your freestanding ice maker quits working, you’ll want to get it fixed fast.
-Sears Home Services has Repair Centers across the country with experienced Sears Technicians that can visit your home and repair your ice maker quickly.
+When you're looking for ice machine repair me, trust Sears Home Services as your service provider.
+We have Appliance Repair Centers across the country with experienced Sears Technicians that can visit your home and repair your ice maker quickly.

-We have Sears Repair Centers in these major metropolitan areas:
+We have Sears Repair Centers in these major metropolitan areas that provide ice maker service:

 In addition to these major metro areas, Sears Home Services has local Repair Centers in every state.
 Find a Sears Repair center near you that will repair your ice maker.

-Choose Sears to repair your freestanding ice maker because we have experienced technicians with the technical expertise and parts to fix any brand of ice maker – no matter where you bought it.
+You'll likely see lots of service providers when searching online for "ice machine repair service near me."
+Choose Sears to repair your freestanding ice maker repair service because we have experienced technicians with the technical expertise and parts to fix any brand of ice maker – no matter where you bought it.

 We use OEM (Original Equipment Manufacturer) parts to fix your ice maker.
 OEM parts fit properly according to manufacturer specifications and last longer than after-market repair parts.